Research

 "Endogenous Time Horizon and Behavioral Poverty Trap: Theory and Evidence from Mozambique" Journal of Development Economics (2017).

-Rent-seeking and Career Choice, cuasi experimental evience from Colombia (with Cristhian Acosta)
+Rent-seeking and Career Choice, cuasi-experimental evience from Colombia (with Cristhian Acosta and Brigitte Castañeda)

 Working Papers Prior to PhD